delftswa2017/desosa2017/junit5/chapter.md

 To further elaborate on the relationship between JUnit 4 and JUnit 5 and the effect this migration will have on the ecosystem we want to highlight a few important decisions made by the architects.
-To limit the impact of the transition from JUnit 4 and JUnit 5 for end user and ecosystem ehancers, the architects of JUnit have created a dedicated migration support platform.
+To limit the impact of the transition from JUnit 4 and JUnit 5 for end user and ecosystem enhancers, the architects of JUnit have created a dedicated migration support platform.
 Users are able to use a combination of JUnit 4 and JUnit 5 tests during a transition period using this system.
 This way they won't have to adjust all of their tests overnight.
 JUnit 4 lives on in the JUnit platform as JUnit Vintage.